How to Chalk Paint a Dresser for a Cheap Makeover

 Where to buy chalk paint for furniture

-All in all, the required items added up to less than $50.
+All in all, the required items added up to less than $30.
 I did already have a sander and sandpaper lying around, as well as wood glue and chalk paint wax.
-However, you can easily find this stuff on Amazon or when sales hit at your local craft or home improvement store.
+However, you can easily find this stuff on Amazon or when sales hit at your local craft or home improvement store, like Hobby Lobby.

 I do recommend getting a paint brush specifically for chalk painting.
 They are just much easier to hold and really help to create a beautiful texture.
 You can get a two pack for around $12.
 One of the best brushes for chalk painting I’ve found is this one.

-How to Chalk Paint a Dresser (Or furniture, or anything, really)
+How to Chalk Paint a Dresser (Or any furniture projects)

 Chalk paint is a good way to update furniture that you no longer like the color of or just want to change up a room.
-Chalk paint is good for furniture because it does a great job of covering all the cracks, nookies, and crannies that furniture can have.
+Chalk paint is good thing to use on furniture because it does a great job of covering all the cracks, nookies, and crannies that furniture can have.
 It’s also great for covering up scratches, spots were the stain has dulled, or a previous bad paint job.

 Step 1: Prepare the furniture.

 You do NOT have to sand before using chalk paint.
 However, I chose to because there were layers of paint built up that would have caused awkard bumps.
-Also, this piece was really old and I just wanted to make sure any grime and excess stuff was off.
-However, chalk paint stick pretty well to just about anything – so it’s your choice!
+Also, this piece was really old and I just wanted to make sure any grime and excess stuff was off to achieve the best results.
+However, chalk paint stick pretty well to the entire surface of just about anything – so it’s your choice!

 Next, I used a higher grit sandpaper to smooth the wood.
 You don’t have to take off all the old paint – but you do want the surface smooth.
-Otherwise, you’ll feel and see bumps that’ll drive you nuts.
+Otherwise, you’ll feel and see bumps that’ll drive you nuts throughout the entire piece.

 I suggest using a sander if you have one.
 Hand sanding is fine, but I prefer my arms not to fall off.
 Maybe you enjoy workouts though – if so, you do you, boo!